-Condominiums and planned community developments are not immune from disaster.
-When it strikes, the scale can be overwhelming.
-Suddenly all the “fine print” in the insurance contracts becomes relevant and decisions need to be made.
-Fire, flood or insect infestation can pit homeowners associations against the property developer and insurance company lawyers.
+HOAs are not immune to disasters such as floods or fires.
+When they strike, the damage can be overwhelming.
+Suddenly, all the “fine print” in the insurance contracts becomes relevant and decisions need to be made.
+Fire, flood or insect infestation can pit an HOA against the property developer and insurance company lawyers.
 Who is at fault?
 Who will pay?
-How do things proceed?
+Who will help?

-2. Immediately contact your insurance company.
-Make sure you get an email address and immediately send an email confirming what you spoke about as well as request a complete copy of your insurance policy.
+Make sure you get an email address, and immediately send an email confirming what you spoke about as well as request a complete copy of your insurance policy.
 It is amazing how many people forget to do this.
 If a conversation is not documented in writing, people forget what happened or what was promised.
-When a major disaster strikes it is easy to become flustered and fail to follow steps that might seem obvious if you were not under the pressure of the situation.
-Confirm by email what was said so there is no argument about it later.
+When a major disaster strikes, it is easy to become flustered and fail to follow steps that might seem obvious if you were not under the pressure of the situation.
+Confirm by email what was said so there is no argument later.
 You will be glad you did.